wobo-gavin/repo0312/docs/quickstart.rst

 ------------------

-In addition to specifying the raw data of a request using the ``body`` request option, /* Replaced /* Replaced Guzzle */ */ provides helpful abstractions over sending POST data.
+In addition to specifying the raw data of a request using the ``body`` request option, /* Replaced Guzzle */ provides helpful abstractions over sending POST data.

 Sending form fields